fbpx

 Kauai with Toddlers

-We’ve visited Kauai with toddlers many times because that’s where my mom lives.
-It’s a super chill island and we usually spend our time playing at the beach or doing half-day adventures.
-Kauai is a great island for families who love tasty food and exploring nature.
+We’ve visited Kauai with toddlers often because that’s where my mom lives.
+It’s a super chill island, and we usually spend our time playing at the beach or doing half-day adventures.
+Kauai is an excellent island for families who love tasty food and exploring nature.

 Kilohana Plantation Railway Train on Kauai.
 Photo credit: Marcie Cheung

-Things to do on Kauai Hawaii with Toddlers
+Things to do in Kauai Hawaii with Toddlers

 Big Island with Toddlers